 Who shouldn’t try this?
 Current studies show lavender is generally safe when consumed in a form meant to be ingested, but there have been reported negative side effects like nausea and indigestion with the oral supplements.

 Find it: Buddha Teas Organic Lavender Tea

-Since tea is all about comfort — and if you prefer black tea but don't want to stay up all night — San Diego recommends rooibos, which only grows in South Africa’s Cederberg region.
-“It’s the same flavor profile, but without the caffeine,” she says.
-If you like the rich, fermented flavor of black and green tea, rooibos is a great nighttime substitute.
+For those who prefer black tea but don't want to stay up all night, San Diego recommends rooibos, which only grows in South Africa’s Cederberg region.
+“It’s the same flavor profile but without the caffeine,” she says.
+If you like the rich, fermented flavor of black and green tea — rooibos is a great nighttime substitute.

 While rooibos doesn’t have science-backed research for sleep help, the antioxidants in this tea are linked to cardiovascular and cholesterol benefits.
-Knowing you’re going to bed, doing something that’s good for your body, like drinking rooibos tea, is a great way to end the day.
+Knowing you’re drinking something that’s good for your body can be a great self-care note to end the day.